rachel-labri-tipton/rachel-labri-tipton/README.md

 - 👩‍💻 I’m a Full Stack Developer with 2 years of experience.
 I’m actively seeking a developer role ideally with a mid-size internationally-focused company that has a strong team culture, clear career progression and a focus on code quality and effective communication.

--  👩‍💻 I most recently worked for in the L&D space (June 2024 - October 2024)
+-  👩‍💻 I most recently worked for a company called Brightbook in the L&D space (June 2024 - October 2024)

 - 👩🏻‍🎤🧑🏾‍🎤 I'd love to collaborate on projects and am currently finishing my Solo Project with Chingu.